-This splendid botanical garden, laid out by Hyder Ali and his son Tipu Sultan as a private royal garden in 1760, contains over 1,000 species of rare flora in its enormous grounds.
+This splendid botanical garden, laid out by Hyder Ali and his son Tipu Sultan as a private royal garden in 1760, contains more than 1,000 species of rare flora in its enormous grounds.
 Lal Bagh is an internationally renowned centre for the scientific study and conservation of plants, and also a centre of botanical artwork.
 The name Lal Bagh means 'red garden', in tribute to its celebrated red roses.
 The centrepiece of Lal Bagh is the Glass House, which hosts an annual flower show and is modelled after London's Crystal Palace.
 Apart from the many old and imposing trees which delight visitors, the gardens also house a deer park, an aquarium, a lake and one of the city's four Kempe Gowda Towers.

-Address: Mari Gowda Rd, Shanti Nagar, 2.5 miles (4km) south of the city centre,
+Address: Mari Gowda Rd, Shanti Nagar, 2.5 miles (4km) south of the city centre.